MicrosoftDocs/minecraft-creator/creator/Documents/CustomBlockOversized.md

 - Refer back to the custom sushi block - the steps are the same!
 - Check back on your previous blocks
     - Did you forget a file?
-    - Dd you copy a file without updating a name?
+    - Did you copy a file without updating a name?
 - Double-check your work in minecraft-samples.

 Next up, testing!